IST-DASLab/M-FAC/README.md

   simultaneous handling of multiple blocks: `prun.py`
 - An implementation of the full (non-blocked) static algorithm with efficient
   paging: `prun.py`
-- An implementation of a pruner that utilizes the static algorithm: `prun.py`
+- An implementation of a pruner that utilizes the static algorithm:
+  `main_prun.py`
-- A script for running simple one-shot (& recomputation) experiments: `main_prun.py`
+- A script for running simple gradual and one-shot (also with recomputation) pruning experiments: `main_prun.py`
 - Some standard library code for models, data loading, etc.

 ## Optimization: